docandrew/AOC2021/README.md

 manually set the outer boundary each enhancement.

 Part 2: I just had to increase the pad and run the remaining enhancements.

+## Day 21 Notes:

+Part 1: Fairly straight-forward once I worked out the modulo arithmetic.

+Part 2: Oooooof.
+I wasted a _lot_ of time trying to come up with a DP solution for this, but just couldn't figure out a way to build the tables out.
+I greatly overthought this, recursive solution worked fine after realizing that the probabilities for the various win numbers compound themselves.
+I definitely needed some hints for this one.